JoosepAlviste/dotfiles/README.md

 folder prefixed by `.` and everything from `config/` to your `~/.config/` folder.

-The next time you start `vim`, it will automatically install Plug.
-You might need to manually run `:PlugInstall` in order to install plugins.
+The next time you start `vim`, it will automatically install Packer.
+You might need to manually run `:PackerUpdate` in order to install plugins.

 The utility scripts in `bin/` are automatically added to the Zsh path so you can run `makesymlinks` anywhere.